SSWConsulting/SSW.Rules.Content/rules/answer-im-questions-in-order/rule.md

                     2. Here is the link: https://rules.ssw.com.au/rules-to-better-im
                     3. I start working for Northwind next Monday.
 :::
-::: bad
+::: good
-Figure: Bad example - the question is answered orderly, however three notifications are sent
+Figure: Good example - the question is answered orderly, and only one notification is sent
 :::